 It is obviously a vital appliance to anyone who calls their RV home or to anyone who plans on taking an extended road trip or camping outing.
 As a result, it is extremely important to keep your refrigerator running well so you are able to take advantage of the convenience it provides.
 This page will show you how.
-And if you need parts for your refrigerator, this website may be able to give you what you need.

 The refrigerators found in RVs are different from those found in a house because they have the ability to run off propane.
 Your RV refrigerator has what is called an ammonia absorption cooling unit connected to the box where you store your food, instead of a compressor system found in a house.
 Therefore, there are things you will need to know about your RV refrigerator that are different for a refrigerator in a house.

 Is your RV refrigerator running?
 Hey, we'll spare you the bad joke if you share your experience with us and our visitors!